ST7 Temperature Sensor

 No inbound ports or NAT reversals are necessary to setup.

 Open http://test.anypi.com:8883 on any browser, if you see a “OK”, then there is no problem with the firewall’s 8883 port.

-Check for spam to see if you have received a message from MOCREO team <firstname.lastname@example.org>.
+Check the spam folder of your email box and see if you have received the email from <email@example.com>.

-If you still can’t see the email from MOCREO team <email@example.com> in your spam mailbox, please try the following steps:
+If you still can’t find the email sent from the MOCREO team <firstname.lastname@example.org>in the spam folder, please try the following steps:

 Add email@example.com to your email whitelist.

-After a period of 5-10 minutes, check your email to see if you can receive from MOCREO team <email@example.com>.
+After 1-3 minutes, please check your email box to check if you can receive <firstname.lastname@example.org> from the MOCREO team.